mikesol/purescript-bolson/DESIGN.md

 Bolson's main units of work are the `Element` and the `Entity`.
 In all of the frameworks that build on top of it, you'll either use these directly or create newtype wrappers around both `Element` and `Entity`.

-> By using `Element` and `Entity`, you get certain powerful memory management behaviors "for free", which allows you to focus more on framework building and less on questions like "did I actually delete that shader?" or "I've removed my `div` from its parent, but is it still receiving events?".
+> By using `Element` and `Entity`, you get certain powerful memory management polls "for free", which allows you to focus more on framework building and less on questions like "did I actually delete that shader?" or "I've removed my `div` from its parent, but is it still receiving events?".

 ### Element